SEARCH

-PVCu Maintenance – Dos and Don’ts
+PVCu maintenance – dos and don’ts

 Whilst PVCu windows, doors and conservatories require less maintenance than other materials, it’s still important to the longevity of the windows to keep them maintained and looking their best.
 Liniar provides its fabricators, installers and their customers with maintenance guides to keep products functioning like the day they were installed.
 Following these simple tips and tricks, your PVCu products will look stunning for decades to come.